 Begin by repeating the phrase, "I forgive myself for not understanding."
-Put this sincere wish for forgiveness for yourself, in your heart, and stay with that.
+Put this sincere wish for forgiveness for yourself in your heart and stay with that.
 Gently smile as you do this- just put a little Buddha smile on your face - this keeps your mind light.

 Sincerely wish this forgiveness for yourself.
-This feeling or wish of forgiveness is your object of meditation.
-Any sort of a feeling of forgiveness can be there, but the feeling is not the object - just the wish for forgiveness.
+This wish of forgiveness is your object of meditation.
+Any sort of feeling of forgiveness can be there, but the feeling is not the object - just a wish or desire for sincere forgiveness.
+Don't concentrate on any feeling.
+This is a contemplative meditation.

-The phrase 'not understanding' means that in the past you acted negatively to yourself, or someone else.
+The phrase 'not understanding' means that in the past you acted negatively without understanding, to yourself, or someone else.
 Maybe you got angry, or someone else caused you pain.
 You reacted, and then afterward, you felt sorry.
 We have all acted without understanding.
 We don't understand that acting with anger or any other unwholesome state ultimately leads to our own pain.
 It can create guilt and remorse in our lives.
 It comes back to haunt us.